-Surrounding properties range in size from 5 acres to 50 acres in size.
+Surrounding properties range in size from 1 acres to 117 acres in size, with a majority of the properties being 5 acers in size.
 The surrounding area is primarily zoned "RR-5" and built out with rural residences.
-The surrounding properties are shown on the General Plan Land Use Diagram as all having a General Plan designation of Rural Community.
+The surrounding properties are shown on the General Plan Land Use Diagram as mainly having a General Plan designation of Rural Community.
 Therefore, the proposed parcel sizes and future uses are consistent with the surrounding area.